-As part of this work, the Human Rights Institute chairs the Human Rights at Home (HuRAH) Campaign’s State and Local Government Subcommittee, bringing together state and local government officials and advocates from across the country to develop, implement and amplify strategies to incorporate human rights into local law, policy and practice.
+As part of this work, the Human Rights Institute chairs the State and Local Working Group, part of the Bringing Human Rights Home Lawyers' Network and the Human Rights at Home (HuRAH) Campaign, bringing together state and local government officials and advocates from across the country to develop, implement and amplify strategies to incorporate human rights into local law, policy and practice.

 Mayors are increasingly recognizing how human rights can inform local efforts.
 In August 2014, Eugene Mayor Kitty Piercy emphasized the role of human rights in Crafting Innovative Anti-discrimination Policy Using Human Rights in U.S. Mayor, highlighting initiatives related to the Race Convention and the Women's Convention in particular.

 State and local legislatures are also recognizing the value of framing local concerns through a human rights lens.
 For example, since 2011, a number of local jurisdictions have declared freedom from domestic violence as a human right.
 While they vary in scope and content, these resolutions highlight both the local and international aspects of domestic violence.
 Efforts are underway to leverage these resolutions into changes in law and policy in several jurisdictions.